 And we’re just scratching the surface!

-The first one has a “security screen door” in front of the regular front door, which is mostly obscured.
+Some homes have a “security screen door” in front of the regular front door, which is mostly obscured.
 What message does this kind of strong grill give?
 If it’s the only one on the street, it might imply that one person nearby has concerns about safety.
 But if there are several doors like this on the same street or nearby, it can give buyers concerns about the safety of the area.

 The black door with the white trim in the center is a typical or average San Jose or Santa Clara County door.
 It has a painted exterior and a fan light window on top, which allows some light into the home.
 It’s a little more inviting than something without any windows, but there’s no cover for rain or an inviting front porch, either.
 This type of door is not super expensive, but it does come across as at least fine, if not “good”.

-Next is a door which we agents were required to use to enter a home in west San Jose.
-It’s not the front door, but the key to enter the house required us to use this dirty, scratched up door (which actually faced the back yard).
-I shared this image, but a larger version, on Facebook and Twitter and my agent & client friends were all appalled.
-Several asked if it was a short sale or bank owned property.
-To everyone’s amazement, no, it’s a “regular sale”!
-This kind of introduction to the property, though, is anything but regular and left far from a good first impression!
+Some of these doors are not the front door.
+I once viewed a listing which had access through a scratched up door facing the backyard, and when I shared the photo several people asked if it was a short sale or bank owned property.
+To everyone’s amazement, no, it’s a “regular sale!”
+This kind of introduction to the property, is anything but regular and left far from a good first impression!
 It is a discredit to the agent and the seller to put a home on the market with such a terrible first exposure to a property.
-It was completely unnecessary as the regular front door was infinitely less offensive than this.

 Assuming that the door of your home is functional, you should not need to replace it in order to market your home for sale.
 In most cases, the door should be cleaned (power washing the exterior of the home is usually a good idea for most sellers), and in some cases it should be painted too.